 Pricing optimization applications leverage quantum computing to evaluate complex pricing scenarios across product portfolios while accounting for competitive dynamics, promotional effects, and customer price sensitivity.
 Quantum algorithms can potentially evaluate more comprehensive pricing strategies than classical approaches, optimizing for both short-term revenue and long-term customer value.

-Customer behavior modeling applications leverage quantum machine learning to identify subtle patterns in customer data that might escape classical analysis.
-These capabilities can potentially enhance personalization, recommendation systems, and customer segmentation strategies through more sophisticated pattern recognition and predictive modeling.
+Customer behaviour modeling applications leverage quantum machine learning to identify subtle patterns in customer data that might escape classical analysis.
+These capabilities can potentially enhance personalisation, recommendation systems, and customer segmentation strategies through more sophisticated pattern recognition and predictive modeling.

 Logistics optimization applications address complex routing, scheduling, and delivery planning challenges that directly impact operational costs and customer experience.
 Quantum algorithms offer potential advantages for last-mile delivery optimization, store replenishment scheduling, and transportation consolidation across retail networks.